danielmiessler/fabric/README.md

 ### Breaking problems into components

 Our approach is to break problems into components (see below) and then apply AI to them one at a time.
+See below for some examples.

 <img width="2078" alt="augmented_challenges" src="https://github.com/danielmiessler/fabric/assets/50654/31997394-85a9-40c2-879b-b347e4701f06">

 ### Too many prompts

-Prompts are good for this, but the biggest challenge I faced in 2023——and that still exists today—is **the sheer number of AI prompts out there**.
+Prompts are good for this, but the biggest challenge I faced in 2023——which still exists today—is **the sheer number of AI prompts out there**.
 We all have prompts that are useful, but it's hard to discover new ones, know if they are good or not, _and manage different versions of the ones we like_.

 One of <code>fabric</code>'s primary features is helping people collect and integrate prompts, which we call _Patterns_, into various parts of their lives.

-Fabric has patterns (prompts) for all sorts of life and work activities, including:
+Fabric has Patterns for all sorts of life and work activities, including:

 - Extracting the most interesting parts of YouTube videos and podcasts
 - Writing an essay in your own voice with just an idea as an input